jhpyle/docassemble/_docs/functions.md

 ## <a name="server_capabilities"></a>server_capabilities()

 The `server_capabilities()` function returns a dictionary indicating whether the server has particular features enabled.

+{% include side-by-side.html demo="server-capabilities" %}

 The keys are:

 * `sms` - whether SMS messaging is available.
 See the [`twilio`] configuration.